-The CORE Elementary Reading Academy offers educators fundamental knowledge in effective CCSS-aligned and research-based reading practices for all learners.
-The Academy also applies these practices to research-based textbook series.
+The CORE Elementary Reading Academy offers educators fundamental knowledge in effective standards-aligned and evidence-based reading practices based on the science of reading.
+The Academy also applies these practices to evidence-based textbook series.
 By taking all five topical sessions, participants gain a comprehensive understanding of the critical components for effective reading instruction.
-See how the CORE Elementary Reading Academy aligns with the CCSS.
-(PDF download)

-- Identify the CCSS alignment to research-based reading instruction
+- Identify the standards alignment to evidence-based reading instruction.

-- Articulate the research on the particular essential components of reading instruction and link research to practice.
+- Articulate the research on the essential components of reading instruction and link research to practice.

-- Gain clear and explicit models of instructional routines.
+- Gain clear and explicit models of high-leverage instructional routines.

 - Practice using instructional routines specific to the particular topic.

 Day 1: Overview, Linguistics and Early Literacy

 This session provides an overview of the scientific research on teaching reading, including basic linguistics, phonic elements and print awareness and letter knowledge.
 (This session may not be taken separately; it must be combined with session 2.)

 During this session, participants learn how to develop phonemic awareness as well as explicit, systematic phonics instruction, including effective corrective feedback and various forms of blending, and the application to decodable text.
 (This session may not be taken separately; it must be combined with session 1.)

 This session addresses the techniques that help students transition from reading single-syllable words to reading multisyllabic words.
 In addition, participants learn effective techniques to foster reading fluency: accuracy, appropriate rate and expression.